JaVaFo, a pairing engine

 JAVAFO are ok,

-Although thousands of positive tests have been performed against bbpPairings (at least for the stand-alone program), the product is a new one and some unexpected behaviour may surface.
+Although thousands of positive tests have been performed against bbpPairings (at least for the stand-alone program), some unexpected behaviour may always surface.
 Please report any problems to firstname.lastname@example.org.